Customer Relationship Marketing (CRM)waheed

 - Communicate brand values early and often internally—that means in your employee onboarding materials, at company-wide meetings and even in company swag.

-- Create shared assets, which employees can easily access, such as logos, social media banners, and slide deck and other document templates.
+- build shared assets, which employees can easily access, such as logos, social media banners, and slide deck and other document templates.

 - Meet regularly with peripheral teams and keep the communication flowing.